johanremilien/ForkThatGit/README.md

 ForkThatGit i.e _Fork that Git(Hub repository)_

-This is a script/tool developed in Bash (compatible on all Unices) to ease the fork-rename process of any GitHub repository de
+This is a script/tool developed in Bash (compatible with all Unices) to ease the fork-rename process of any GitHub repository.

 **usage:**